Kopy App Review 2026: The Honest Take on Shopify’s Most-Used Product Importer

 Kopy is one of those Shopify apps that gets talked about constantly in dropshipping circles but rarely gets a balanced review.
 The pitch is simple: paste any product or store URL, click import, and Kopy clones the entire product page into your Shopify store in seconds.
 Titles, images, descriptions, variants, prices, SEO metadata, all of it.
 Works with AliExpress, Amazon, Etsy, CJ Dropshipping, Alibaba, Shein, Temu, and other Shopify stores directly.

 For low-ticket dropshippers building stores fast, it is a genuine workflow accelerator.
-For high-ticket dropshippers, the value proposition is different and arguably more interesting through the Kopy Protect feature than through the importer itself.
+For high-ticket dropshipping operators, the value proposition is different and arguably more interesting through the Kopy Protect feature than through the importer itself.
 In this Ecommerce Paradise review, I am going to break down what Kopy does well, where it falls short, who it actually fits, and the angle most reviews miss entirely.
-If you are still figuring out which dropshipping model fits your goals, my complete guide to high-ticket dropshipping covers the strategic differences before you commit to any tooling.

 What Kopy Actually Is